bedrockio/bedrock-analytics/README.md

 This is an analytics Foundation for Bedrock Core.
 It includes the following:

-- APIs for querying analytics on Elasticsearch
+- API for querying analytics on Elasticsearch
 - A micro service for automatically indexing Mongoose data into Elasticsearch
 - React components for Elasticsearch querying
 - React components for visualizing all of the above